Roverok/rubycoin-php/README.md

 rubycoin-php
 ============

-Create a service, website, or app that uses Rubycoin.
+RPC bindings to create a service, website, or app that uses Rubycoin.

 ```
 require('Rubycoin.php');